Smithienious/dotfiles/README.md

 ## Disclaimer

+You should not clone this repo and use directly, instead create a fork or use this repo as a template to create a new one. ([Comparison](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-repository-from-a-template#about-repository-templates))

-If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.
-Don’t blindly use my settings unless you know what that entails.
+Don't blindly use my config unless you know what that entails.
+Review the code, remove things you don’t want or need, and enjoy.

 Use at your own risk!

 ## What this script does

-- This script will install `python 3.9.5` via `pyenv`, `node` and `npm` via `n`, and my flavor of `Oh My Zsh` along with their dependencies.
+- This script will install `python` via `pyenv`, `node` and `npm` via `n`, and my flavor of `Oh My Zsh` along with their dependencies.

 - This script comes bundled with plugins, allowing you to take advantage of functionality of many sorts to your shell.
 They are each documented in the README file in their respective `plugins/` folder on the [Oh My Zsh wiki](https://github.com/ohmyzsh/ohmyzsh/wiki).

 - This script links `/mnt/wsl/` into your home directory.
 This is a folder shared between all the WSL2 machines on your computer.

 ## How to install this script

-- Clone this repository, preferably to your home directory
+- Clone the repository, preferably to your home directory

 ```bash
 cd ~ &&\